RoboGobo

 RoboGobo (stylised all caps) is an animated superhero children's television series created by Chris Gilligan and produced by Brown Bag Films.
 The series follows five adopted pets who are equipped with super-powered Robo-Suits by the young inventor Dax, embarking on missions to rescue other animals in need.
 RoboGobo premiered on Disney Jr. on January 17, 2025.
-In June 2025, the series was renewed for a second season, which will premiere on November 29, 2025.
+In June 2025, the series was renewed for a second season, which premiered on February 16, 2026.

 Premise

-RoboGobo is set on the futuristic world of MetroPet Island, where a team of superhero rescue pets—Allie, Booster, Hopper, Shelly, and Wingo—undertakes missions to assist other animals in need.
-The series follows the team as they learn to function as a family while confronting challenges, including Gimme Pig, Mönkey Wrënch, Pupsicle, and the mischievous Slink.
-It combines action-oriented adventures, comical animal antagonists, and inventive robotic gadgets with themes appropriate for a preschool audience, such as teamwork, problem-solving, and kindness.
+On the futuristic island of MetroPet Island which is divided between the City Side and the Wild Side, humans and talking animals live side-by-side, A team of superhero rescue pets—Allie, Booster, Hopper, Shelly, and Wingo—undertakes missions to assist other animals in need.
+The series follows the team as they learn to function as a family while confronting challenges, including villains like Gimme Pig, Mönkey Wrënch, Pupsicle, and The Slink.
+This show combines action-oriented adventures, comical animal antagonists, and inventive robotic gadgets with themes appropriate for a preschool audience, such as teamwork, problem-solving, and kindness.
 When transforming into their superhero forms, the pets do so to the accompaniment of the "RoboGobo Go" theme song.

+Season two has the Robo-Suits of Team RoboGobo upgraded to have vehicle forms as they gain Captain Shrimperton as their latest villain.